catalyst-cloud/catalystcloud-docs/source/billing.rst

 Get billing information when there are no unique resource prefixes defined
 --------------------------------------------------------------------------

-The parameter **prefix** is used to filter the invoice to get the separate billing for different customers.
+The parameter **prefix** is used to filter the invoice to get separate billing information for different customers.
 If resources have been created without specific prefixes it is still possible to query the billing data for the entire project.

 To view the full invoice, just issue the command without a specific prefix as shown here: